facebook/create-react-app/packages/react-scripts/fixtures/kitchensink/README.md

 # Contributing to Create React App's E2E tests

-This test suite is a [kitchensink](FIXME: link needed), but has multiple usages in it.
+This is an end to end kitchensink test suite, but has multiple usages in it.

 ## Running the test suite